A Bitter Reunion

 What sets this episode apart, and thus makes it a superb season finale, was the reunion between Sasha and Anne.
 Her ultimate siding with Wartwood against the toads shows how far Anne’s come from the first episode.
 Sprig and the Plantars help Anne see that Sasha was never a true friend, and allow her to stand up to her for the first time.
 That doesn’t make it any easier for poor Anne, though.

 The whole ordeal leaves her in tears.
-Despite this, and Sasha’s actions, I did learn one thing: Sasha genuinely does care about Anne.
+Despite this, and Sasha’s actions, I did learn one thing: Sasha does genuinely care about Anne.
 She just has the same misguided ideas about friendship that Anne did.
 If Anne was able to change in Amphibia, then there’s a glimmer of hope for Sasha.
 A miniscule glimmer, but a glimmer, nonetheless.

-So, we wrap up the first season of Amphibia, and might I say, It’s fantastic.
+So, we wrap up the first season of Amphibia, and might I say, it’s fantastic.
 For the first time in a long time, I can’t wait for the next season to come out.
 If the first season laid the groundwork for the show, then Season Two’s the time to start creating more significant and more complex stories.
 Until then, we can only speculate on questions like the whereabouts of Marcy and the secrets of the Calamity Box.
 I can’t wait for Season Two!

 I Give “Reunion” A 5/5.